Start » Research & AI » Research within wound

 There is great potential in streamlining health care with innovative digital solutions and this applies not least in hard-to-heal wounds.

-Thanks to various research projects, together with several different care providers connected to RiksSår, the Swedish National Quality Registry for Ulcer Treatment, we have been able to develop and evaluate Dermicus as clinical decision support for hard-to-heal wounds – Dermicus Wound.
+Thanks to various research projects, together with several different care providers connected to RiksSår, the Swedish National Quality Registry for Ulcer Treatment, we have been able to develop and evaluate Dermicus as a digital workflow and collaboration platform for hard-to-heal ulcers (formerly referred to as a Digital Decision Support System) – Dermicus Telewound.

 Ongoing research and development projects